 - After you are done, let us in on your friend’s response, if you wish.

-- While we’re on the topic of having friends we appreciate, you may want to check out this related article on how to be a better friend to others: How To Have More Best Friends in Life: The Heartfelt Guide
+- While we’re on the topic of having friends we appreciate, you may want to check out this related article on how to be a better friend to others: How to Have More Best Friends: My Heartfelt Guide

 - Identify at least one positive thing about your day.
 It may be something small or something big – as long as you deem it as something positive, it counts.
 If you have more than 1 thing to share, then by all means, go for it!